AdobeDocs/aem-forms-automated-conversion-service.en/help/configure-the-automated-forms-conversion-service.md

 privatebeta: true
 ---

-# About this help {#about-this-help}
+# Configure the Automated Forms Conversion service {#about-this-help}

 This help describes how an AEM administrator can configure Automated Forms Conversion service to automate conversion of their PDF forms to adaptive forms.
-This Help is for IT and AEM administrators at your organization.
+This help is for IT and AEM administrators at your organization.

-**IT administrator:** Responsible for IT deployment planning and hardware preparation.
-Knowledgeable about application servers, network administration, and email server configuration.

-**Product administrator:** Responsible for installing, monitoring, maintaining, and troubleshooting AEM Forms environment.
-AEM Forms administrator works with the IT administrator before installing the AEM software into the corporate network.

 The information provided is based on the assumption that anyone reading this Help is familiar with the following technologies:

 * Installing, configuring, and administering Adobe Experience Manager and AEM packages,

 * Using Linux and Microsoft Windows operating systems,

-* Configuring SMTP mail servers.
+* Configuring SMTP mail servers

 >[!VIDEO](assets/configure-automated-forms-conversion-service.mp4)